bonellia/stylight-notifier/readme.md

 ### 1. Fetch and Process (Naive)

 Fetches all records, calculates status on backend.
-No join, no filtering.
+No join, simple filtering.

 - **Pros:** Intuitiveness, fast development.
 - **Cons:** Memory problems on high amount of records, overall inefficiency.